alexpays99/CartChanceNotifierApp/README.md

 # CartChanceNotifierApp
 A Flutter sample app that shows a state management approach using the Provider package.
+The app allows you to write your favorite products in the field and set a price for them, and add these products to the general catalog with a list of added products.
+User can add some amount of products from list to cart, where he can see another list of added products.
+Also it is possible to change list of products in cart and delete chosen item from catalog.
+Whenever you delete product from catalog, the screen changes its UI and this item disappears from catalog and data in firestore also will remove.

 ![recorderV2](https://user-images.githubusercontent.com/32728226/158661691-f730413a-ba9c-4594-94f3-23968efd0d73.gif)